Biobix/proteoformer/README.md

 **Output:**

-After running this step, different tables will be generated in the SQLite results database.
+After running the full mapping step, different tables will be generated in the SQLite results database.

-A table of all arguments:
+A table of all inputted arguments:

 | Variable | Value       |
 |----------|-------------|